saseddy/CodeExercise/README.md

 Answers to question 2d - 2e are in the AddressValidator class The test cases are in the package scr\test\java\address

-I am wishing myself all the best.
+I am wishing myself all the best :)

 Thank you for the opportunity!